jcgeo9/ML-For-Fish-Recognition/README.md

 ## Repository Contents

-This repository is divided into two directories:
+This repository is divided into the following directories:
 * Dataset Preparation, Model Training and Model Testing Python Code
+* Saved Binary and Multi-Class Classification Models
 * Android App Code and APK File

 ## Datasets